chakraborty-arnab/Finbot/README.md

 2. Download [Ollama](https://ollama.com/)

  **Note:**
-a.
-Ensure your local LLM is running and accessible at `http://localhost:11434/api/generate`.
+- Ensure your local LLM is running and accessible at `http://localhost:11434/api/generate`.
-b.
-Underlying Model used: Llama 3
+- Underlying Model used: Llama 3

 3. Install Requirements
 ```